-We’re going to go through our top 10 that we believe improve the experience, and help deflect some of the questions that your guests might have.
+Here we’ll go through the top 10 things that we believe improve the short-term rental experience for both the owner and renter and help deflect some of the questions that your guests might have.

 The 10 Items You Should Absolutely Provide Airbnb Guests